MikkelHJuul/profaneword/README.md

 ~
 ❯ profaneword --help
-profaneword is a CLI library and tool for generating obscene/profane passwords.
+profaneword is a program for generating obscene/profane passwords.

 Usage:
   profaneword [flags] [..args]